tpretz/terraform-provider-zabbix/README.md

     * interface.#.ip - (Optional) IP Address
     * interface.#.main - (Optional) Primary interface of this type
     * interface.#.port - (Optional) Interface port to use
+* inventory_mode - (Optional) Defaults to "disabled", can be one of "disabled", "manual" or "automatic"
+* inventory - (Optional) Requires inventory_mode be set to one of "manual" or "automatic".
+  Block contains key/value pairs as supported by your zabbix inventory version https://www.zabbix.com/documentation/5.0/manual/api/reference/host/object#host

 The following only have affect on zabbix versions >= 5 and where type == snmp